Lee Snodgrass

-Lee Alyson Snodgrass (born February 9, 1969) is an American politician, communications consultant, and campaign organizer.
-She represents the 57th district of the Wisconsin State Assembly, based in Menasha and central Appleton, Wisconsin.
-She is also second vice chair of the Democratic Party of Wisconsin and chair of the Democratic Party of Outagamie County.
+Lee Alyson Snodgrass (born February 9, 1969) is an American communications consultant, campaign organizer, and Democratic politician from Appleton, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing Wisconsin's 52nd Assembly district since 2025; she previously represented the 57th Assembly district from 2021 to 2025.
+She also previously served as 2nd vice chair of the Democratic Party of Wisconsin and chair of the Democratic Party of Outagamie County, Wisconsin.

 Early life and career

 Snodgrass was born in Philadelphia, the daughter of a paper mill engineer and a registered nurse.
 Her father's work with James River Paper brought her family to Green Bay, Wisconsin, where she graduated from Preble High School in 1987.
 She went on to study at the University of Wisconsin–Madison, and earned her bachelor's degree in English in 1991.

 Following her college graduation, she moved to Maryland.
 While living there, she became engaged to John Ptacek, another University of Wisconsin graduate.
 In 1995, they returned to Wisconsin to reside at Appleton, where Snodgrass was employed at the Fox River Paper Company as a marketing and communications assistant.

 She worked as a project manager for the Allen James Design communications agency from 2006 until 2012, and then moved into her current job, as director of communications & customer care for the Girl Scouts of the Northwestern Great Lakes.